arashnm80/arashnm80.github.io/_posts/2023-10-03-best-way-to-insert-many-images-in-excel.md

 date:   2023-10-03
 categories: posts
 ---
+If you've ever tried to insert multiple images in an excel file you know that excel's default method isn't very practical.
+Instead I present my vba method so you'll be able to add as many files as you want.

 ## Steps
 1. create a macro-enabled file with `.xlsm` extension
 2. put all your images in a folder called `png` beside the main excel file